Jiminy Cricket: Role in Pinocchio

 Jiminy Cricket begins by narrating the story, commenting that seeking refuge he came to Geppetto's house.
 There, he witnessed how the Blue Fairy gave life to Pinocchio, a wooden puppet.
 The Blue Fairy gives Jiminy the task of becoming Pinocchio's conscience, and teaching him to distinguish between good and evil so that one day he will become a real boy.

-But the next day, Pinocchio is convinced by con men Honest John and Gideon not to go to school and become an artist, without listening to Jiminy's warnings.
+But the next day, Pinocchio is convinced by two con men Honest John and Gideon not to go to school and become an artist, without listening to Jiminy's warnings.
 They sell Pinocchio to Stromboli, a puppeteer who, after putting on a great show with the wooden boy, ends up locking him in a cage.
 Jiminy tries to unlock the cage without success, but at that moment the Blue Fairy arrives and frees Pinocchio.

 Pinocchio and Jiminy return home, but on the way, Pinocchio is tricked again by Honest John and Gideon, who convince him to go to Pleasure Island, a place where kids do whatever they want no matter how bad it is.
 Jiminy tries to get Pinocchio to leave that place with him, but Pinocchio ignores it, wanting to stay with Lampwick, a boy who convinces Pinocchio to do things he shouldn't and who constantly makes fun of Jiminy, who angrily leaves the place alone.
-However, Jiminy discovers that all the children on the island have been turned into donkeys, and when he runs to tell Pinocchio, he sees that the same thing is happening to the puppet, already having two ears and a tail.
+However, Jiminy discovers that all the children on the island have been turned into donkeys by an evil Coachman, and when he runs to tell Pinocchio, he sees that the same thing is happening to the puppet, already having two ears and a tail.
 They both run out of the place before the transformation is complete.

 They both finally return to Geppetto's house, but find it empty and deserted.
 They discover that Geppetto left to look for Pinocchio on Pleasure Island, and in the sea he ended up being devoured by a whale named Monstro.
 Pinocchio decides to dive into the sea to look for his father, and Jiminy accompanies him since he does not intend to abandon him.
 After a search on the seabed, they end up finding Monstro, who devours Pinocchio, while Jiminy stays outside, trying to get the whale to open its mouth to follow his friend.
 A while later, Monstro ends up spitting out Pinocchio and Geppetto, and after chasing them across the sea, Pinocchio ends up saving his father, which later causes the Blue Fairy to turn him into a real boy for his actions, and with which, she awards Jiminy a badge for his service as a conscience.